Mean Squared Error (MSE) vs. Mean Squared Logarithmic Error (MSLE): A Guide

 Brand Studio Logo

 Mean squared error (MSE) and mean squared logarithmic error (MSLE) are two loss functions that can significantly impact the results of your analyses.
 While MSE is one of the most common loss functions, it has some lesser known drawbacks.
-It works well with continuous targets, but it has some quirks with data in the 0-1 territory.
+It works well with continuous targets, but it has some quirks with data in the 0 to 1 territory.
 Large outliers can also severely influence the loss, drawing away the focus.

 • Mean squared error (MSE): One of the most commonly used loss functions, MSE takes the mean of the squared differences between predicted and actual values to calculate your loss value for your prediction model.
 It works best when you’re doing a baseline analysis and you have a data set in a similar order of magnitude.